GuilhermeGonzalez/GuilhermeGonzalez/README.md

 ## What's up 👋

 ### :pencil: **Bio**
-#### My name is **Guilherme Camargo Gonzalez**, I'm a web development student and passionate for AI, nowadays i am finishing my Bacharel Degree in Information Systems(6term) and in parallel im studying the React stack, because my principal objective after finish my degree it's work in a good company at Brazil or one out in Europe or Canada.
+#### My name is **Guilherme Camargo Gonzalez**, I'm a web development student and passionate for AI, nowadays i am finishing my Bachelor Degree in Information Systems(6term) and in parallel im studying the React stack, because my principal objective after finish my degree it's work in a good company at Brazil or one out in Europe or Canada.
 If can I help with anything please contact me at linkedin or send me a e-mail to gcgonzalez99@hotmail.com, Thanks for your time !

 ### :card_file_box: **Languages**
 - Javascript